Jenguk42/CCNA/CLI Commands/Router CLI Commands.md

 	- The router will then try to become IGP neighbours with other same-protocol-activated neighbour routers.
 	- `network 0.0.0.0 255.255.255.255` can activate the IGP on all interfaces (all interfaces have IP addresses in the `0.0.0.0/0` range).
 		- Not recommended in real life, but handy in labs
+- `clear ip IGP_NAME process`
+	- Reset all processes of the protocol.
+	- E.g., `clear ip ospf process` will reset the OSPF and shut all interfaces down.
 #### Passive Interface Configuration
 - `passive-interface INTERFACE_ID`
 	- E.g., `passive-interface g2/0`